 Does the $50 Bridge copay count toward my Part D deductible or out-of-pocket cap?

 No. The Bridge operates outside the Part D benefit.
 Your $50 monthly copay does not reduce your deductible (up to $615 in 2026) and does not count toward the $2,100 annual out-of-pocket cap.
-Under BALANCE in 2027, cost-sharing does count toward your Part D deductible and OOP cap.
+Under BALANCE (if it eventually launches for Medicare Part D in 2028), cost-sharing would count toward your Part D deductible and OOP cap — BALANCE did not launch for Medicare Part D in 2027.

 Does Medicare cover GLP-1 for prediabetes?